Three Interlockers Along the Galveston Island Causeway

 in Rosenberg in 2004 left Tower 97 as the last manned interlocking tower in Texas.

-pivoted from the island side, not the mainland side as the original had
+pivoted from the island side, not the mainland side as the original had.
+To widen the waterway, the causeway needed to be shortened from the

 on the island side since it did not have the existing bridge pivot assembly and

-tower structures that sat on the mainland side.)
+tower structures that sat on the mainland side.
 In 2012, the 1987 bascule bridge was replaced by a much longer

 vertical lift bridge to satisfy Coast Guard

-determined.
+Intra-Coastal Waterway safety requirements.
 Stuart L. Schroeder reports...

 "At the time of my retirement in November 2016, there was still an operator